pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ## Channel members

-Manage users in a channel.
+Manage the users in a channel.

 ### Get channel members